Project

 PROJECT HISTORY

-Nov 2020 Neoen announced the project, submitting a Scoping Report to the NSW Government requesting the Secretary's Environmental Assessment Requirements (SEARs) for the project.
+Nov 2020 Neoen announced the Thunderbolt Energy Hub, submitting a Scoping Report to the NSW Government requesting the Secretary's Environmental Assessment Requirements (SEARs) for the project.
 The Scoping Report detailed the project delivered over two stages: Stage One included a 120-MW solar farm and 400-MW BESS, and Stage Two included a 380-MW wind farm.

-Dec 2020 The NSW Department of Planning, Industry and Environment issued the Secretary's Environmental Assessment Requirements (SEARs) for the preparation of Environmental Impact Assessment of the project.
+Dec 2020 The NSW Department of Planning, Industry and Environment issued the Secretary's Environmental Assessment Requirements (SEARs) for the preparation of Environmental Impact Assessment.

 Oct 2021 Neoen proposed to deliver the project in two stages.
 Stage One will include properties to the north-west of the New England Highway.
 The size of Stage One is proposed to be 192 MW of wind energy, equivalent to 32 wind turbines.
 Stage Two is proposed to include properties to the south-east of the New England Highway.
 The size of Stage Two is proposed to be 150 MW of wind energy, equivalent to 25 wind turbines and include the 120 MW solar farm.